Summary of The Myth of Music

 Although the song they are composing does not have words, it can still be sung, like John Coltrane’s “Giant Steps.”

-The next stanza the speaker continues to remember her state of mind when she was living with her family, writing their music.
+In the next stanza the speaker continues to remember her state of mind when she was living with her family, writing their music.
 She projects herself into the future “six months,” to the time that she knows her mother will be,

 …2,000 miles away, deciding